duncanmcclean/cookie-notice/docs/configuration.md

 The `cookie_expiry` config option determines how long the user's cookie preferences should be kept for before re-prompting for consent.

 The default is 14 days.

+## `widget_view`

+Out of the box, Cookie Notice ships with a simple cookie consent widget.
+However, you're more than welcome to create your own consent widget.
+All you need to do is swap out the view here.

+You can find out more about building your own widget on the [Customization](/customization) page.

 ## `consent_groups`